mdewilde/podcastfinder/README.md

 Take a look at packages `be.ceau.podcastfinder.action.api` and  `be.ceau.podcastfinder.action.impl`.
 For examples of how these methods can be called, look at `be.ceau.podcastfinder.cl.PodcastfinderCl`.

+### Download JAR

+Download a compiled jar with dependencies from the [releases page](https://github.com/mdewilde/podcastfinder/releases).

 ### GnuPG public key
 Verify signature files with my [GnuPG public key](https://www.ceau.be/pubkey.gpg).